Gaurav098766/fabric.js/README.md

 # fabric.js

-Here's a link of the project https://fabric-js-sigma.vercel.app/
+Here's the link of the project:  https://fabric-js-sigma.vercel.app/

 1.)
 The only programming language which is used in this project is javascript with some technologies such as Node.js and adequate amount HTML , CSS.